 test_ or end with

 Python methods that start with

 The Python class name can be anything since SeleniumBase’s

 You can see which tests are getting discovered by

 pytest by using:

 You can use the following in your scripts to help you debug issues: (If using ipdb, make sure you add “-s” to command-line options unless already in pytest.ini)

-import time; time.sleep(5) # Sleeps for 5 seconds (add this after the line you want to pause on) import ipdb; ipdb.set_trace() # Waits for user input. n = next line, c = continue, s = step. import pytest; pytest.set_trace() # Waits for user input. n = next line, c = continue, s = step.
+import time; time.sleep(5) # Makes the test wait and do nothing for 5 seconds. import ipdb; ipdb.set_trace() # Enter debugging mode. n = next, c = continue, s = step. import pytest; pytest.set_trace() # Enter debugging mode. n = next, c = continue, s = step.